The gender shades audit

 Mark Dean: An Inspiration

-From the archive: This article is an edited version of one of the 2006 winning essays from the Queen Mary University of London, Department of Computer Science, first year essay competition.
+From the archive: This article by Dean Miller, is an edited version of one of the 2006 winning essays from the Queen Mary University of London, Department of Computer Science, first year essay competition.

 May I ask you a question?
 When you think of the computer what names ring a bell?
 Bill Gates?
 Or for those more in touch with the history behind computers maybe Charles Babbage is a familiar name?
 May I ask you another question please?
 Do you know who Dr Mark Dean is?
 No, well you should.
 Do not worry yourself though, you are definitely not alone.
 I did not know of him either.